-Outreach expenditures can only be charged under Direct Program Support costs and is capped at 2% of the total amount the subgrantee has drawn down.
-Examples of allowable Outreach expenditures include:
+Outreach expenditures can only be charged under Direct Program Support costs and is capped expenditures include:

 - Salaries and Benefits Verification documentation: timesheet showing hours billed to outreach and a description of the activities classified as Outreach. - Upkeep of outreach offices - Travel Gas receipts or travel invoices and description of the actives preformed based on the outreach travel costs. - Supplies and materials for client intake - Printing and placing posters/flyers in local and county social services offices, offices of aging, Social Security office, VA, etc. - Phone charges for outreach activities - Publish articles in local newspapers or broadcast media announcements - Include inserts in energy vendor billings to inform individuals of the availability of all types of LIHEAP assistance - Mass mailings to past recipients of LIHEAP - Informing Lower-income and elderly applicants of the availability of LIHEAP assistance or other low-income programs - Execute interagency agreements with other low-income program offices to perform outreach to target groups - Other charges will be considered if submitted to THDA for approval prior to purchase.